datalad-handbook/book/docs/basics/101-121-siblings.rst

-He does it using the datalad command :command:`datalad download-url` that you experienced in section :ref:`createDS` already: This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history of the dataset that you specify!
+He does it using the datalad command :command:`datalad download-url` that you experienced in section :ref:`createDS` already: This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history of the dataset that you specify, while recording its origin as provenance information.

 Navigate into your dataset copy in ``mock_user/DataLad-101``, and run the following command